-- The Australian Society of Accountants gives full recognition to the examinations conducted by the University in Accountancy courses. - The Institute of Chartered Accountants in Australia grants the maximum recognition permitted by its by-laws: a graduate completing the Accountancy course for the Bachelor of Commerce Degree will be granted exemption from the Institute's preliminary examination, and from all subjects in Groups 1 and 2 of the Institute's syllabus, provided he has the requisite 12 months' service with a chartered accountant. - The Public Accountants' Registration Board of New South Wales gives full recognition to the examinations conducted by the University in Accountancy courses. - The Australasian Institute of Cost Accountants gives full recognition to students of the University who have passed examinations in Accounting IV and Cost Accounting, provided they are members of the Australian Society of Accountants. - The Chartered Institute of Secretaries grants the maximum recognition permitted by its regulations: a graduate completing the Accountancy course for the Degree of Bachelor of Commerce will be granted exemption from seven of the 12 subjects prescribed in the Institute's examination syllabus.
+- The Australian Society of Accountants gives full recognition to the examinations conducted by the University in Accountancy courses. - The Institute of Chartered Accountants in Australia grants the maximum recognition permitted by its by-laws: a graduate completing the Accountancy course for the Bachelor of Commerce Degree will be granted exemption from the Institute's preliminary examination, and from all subjects in Groups 1 and 2 of the Institute's syllabus, provided he has the requisite 12 months' service with a chartered accountant. - The Public Accountants' Registration Board of New South Wales gives full recognition to the examinations conducted by the University in Accountancy courses. - The Australasian Institute of Cost Accountants gives full recognition to students of the University who have passed examinations in 14.104 Accounting IV, 14.151 Cost Accounting, 14.301 Production and 14.321 Business Finance, provided they are members of the Australian Society of Accountants. - The Chartered Institute of Secretaries grants the maximum recognition permitted by its regulations: a graduate completing the Accountancy course for the Degree of Bachelor of Commerce will be granted exemption from seven of the thirteen subjects prescribed in the Institute's examination syllabus.
+Exemption on a provisional basis may be granted to under-graduates at an advanced stage of their course.